jorgetovar/vite-aws-terraform/README.md

 ## CircleCI

-Fast, customizable and reliable service to create pipelines an automate your deployments.
-The ORBs make very easy to integrate and deploy in AWS and others providers.
+Fast, customizable, and reliable service to create pipelines and automate your deployments.
+The ORBs make it very easy to integrate and deploy in AWS and others providers.

+**12 seconds to update the website.**

 ![Image description](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/tl64lm7496fuvgs1qriu.png)